rajeevlochankolla/Finance-Tracker/README.md

-C Finance Tracker
+# 💰 Simple C Finance Tracker

+## 📝 Overview

-A console-based finance tracking tool written in C. It allows you to store daily expenses across 12 months, organized into 6 categories.
-The program calculates monthly totals, monthly averages, yearly totals, yearly averages, and your estimated yearly savings based on your salary.
+This project is a compact, terminal-based finance tracking application built in C. It is designed to help users track daily expenses across different categories, monitor monthly and yearly spending, and calculate personal savings based on a fixed monthly salary.

+It uses a 3D array data structure to store and manage expense data across months, days, and categories, providing quick access to aggregated financial statistics.

-✨ Features
+## ✨ Key Features

-Input daily expenses by category (Travel, Logistics, Entertainment, Grocery, Education, Other)
+* *Daily Expense Logging:* Record specific expense amounts for any day (1-31) of any month.
+* *6 Expense Categories:* Track spending across predefined categories:
+    * Travel
+    * Logistics
+    * Entertainment
+    * Grocery
+    * Education
+    * Other

-Set an average daily spending limit per month
+* *Budget Warning:* Set an optional daily average spending limit for any month and receive a real-time warning if your current average spending exceeds this limit.

-Automatic warning when the limit is exceeded

-View monthly totals and monthly average spending

-View full yearly expense breakdown

-Calculate total yearly savings with a rating

-📦 How to Use

-Compile:
+* *Monthly Totals & Averages:* Calculate total expenses for any specific month and the average daily spending (calculated over 31 days).
+* *Yearly Statistics:* View a breakdown of total spending per month and calculate the overall yearly expense total and daily average.
+* *Savings Report:* Automatically calculate and display annual savings and a savings percentage rating based on the provided monthly salary.
+* *Robust Input Handling:* Includes custom functions (getValidFloat, getValidInt) to ensure numeric input validation and proper handling of the input buffer.

+## 🚀 Getting Started

+### Prerequisites

+You need a C compiler (like GCC) installed on your system.

+### Compilation and Execution

+1.  *Save the Code:* Save the provided C code as a file named finance_tracker.c.
+2.  *Compile:* Open your terminal or command prompt and run the following command to compile the executable:

+    bash
-gcc finance.c -o finance
+    gcc finance_tracker.c -o finance_tracker

-Run:

-./finance

-Use the menu to enter data or view reports.

-📝 What This Project Demonstrates

-3D arrays

-Input validation (int/float)

-Basic menu-driven programs

-Functions for calculations

-📌 Note

-This program uses a simple 31-day model for all months and is intended for learning and practice.
+3.  *Run:* Execute the compiled program:

+    bash
+    ./finance_tracker

+## ⚙ Project Structure (Technical Details)

+The core data management relies on the global 3D array:

+$$ \text{dayExp}[12][31][6] $$

+Where:
+* The *1st dimension (12)* represents the *Month*.
+* The *2nd dimension (31)* represents the *Day*.
+* The *3rd dimension (6)* represents the *Expense Category*.